What has been done so far?

 What improvements will be made to the local road and pedestrian and cycling network surrounding the proposed Thorpe Park station?

-Vehicle access to the station from Leeds and beyond would be via the M1 motorway (junction 46) accessing the southern end of the recently constructed East Leeds Orbital Route (ELOR).
+Vehicle access to the station from Leeds and beyond would be via the M1 motorway (junction 46) accessing the southern end of the East Leeds Orbital Route (ELOR).
 Vehicles would then drive along William Parkin Way and access the station car park from Manston Lane.

 Is the proposed railway station at Thorpe Park definitely going ahead and how will the new station be funded?